thendawg/nvezos/INSTALLISO.md

 12. Once connected to the WebUI, hit the link to initialize your miner, it will take a second or two, then reboot.
 After this reboot it should come up headless and ready to mine.
 Be sure to close the tab/page then reopen, do not hit refresh as it could cause a second reboot.
 Now you will need to configure your settings.
 Each page in the WebUI contains information on how to configure the settings within, however, I plan to create a detailed user guide shortly.

-**IMPORTANT NOTE** Any of the pages that restart the miner use an "action" php page to restart the miner (specifically the restart miner, gpu repair, and initialization scripts) - if you simply refresh this page, you will cause the action to run again, which will restart the miner again - simply close the tab/page and reopen to avoid this. **FIX COMING IN V.9 LATER TODAY 7/19**
+**IMPORTANT NOTE** Any of the pages that restart the miner use an "action" php page to restart the miner (specifically the restart miner, gpu repair, and initialization scripts) - if you simply refresh this page, you will cause the action to run again, which will restart the miner again - simply close the tab/page and reopen to avoid this. **THIS HAS BEEN FIXED IN V.9+ LEAVING NOTE FOR REFERENCE ONLY**